wavexx/python-bond/README.rst

 ``args``:

   Default arguments used to execute the interactive interpreter.
+These arguments are normally required to setup the interpreter correctly, and should not be changed.

 ``xargs``:

-  Additional arguments to pass to the interpreter.
+  Any additional arguments to pass to the interpreter.

 ``cwd``: